“It is important to note that not all midlife women

 If you think you have depression, it may be in your best interest to choose to talk to your health care provider about this urgently.

-In Find A Mental Health Professional: Finding the Right professional for You the (Australian) Beyondblue note:
+In Find A Mental Health Professional: Finding the Right Professional for You the (Australian) Beyondblue note:

 “It’s important to find someone you feel comfortable with.
 While some people find a practitioner and treatment that works for them first time, for others it can take a few tries.
-The main thing is to persevere – try not to let one bad experience put you off getting support”.14
+The main thing is to persevere – try not to let one bad experience put you off getting support”.12

 Health Topics A-Z